Always Doing More with Less

 Discover the Latest

-Discover the benefits of the new Intel® microarchitecture, formerly known as Haswell, supporting faster and smaller platforms, better HD graphics, more security, faster response, and better mobility with automatic wireless connections.
-Learn about the latest Intel microarchitecture >
+Discover the benefits of the new Intel® microarchitecture, supporting faster and smaller platforms, better HD graphics, more security, faster response, and better mobility with automatic wireless connections.

 3D, 22-Nanometer Microarchitecture Development

-Introduced in 3rd generation Intel® Core™ processors, Intel’s 3D, 22nm microarchitecture marks a turning point in the fundamental structure of the computer chip.
+Introduced in 3rd generation Intel® Core™ processors, the Intel® 3D, 22 nm microarchitecture marks a turning point in the fundamental structure of the computer chip.
 Until now, transistors were 2D (planar) devices.
-Intel’s 3D tri-gate transistor uses three gates wrapped around the silicon channel in a 3D structure, enabling an unprecedented combination of powerful performance and ultra-low power consumption.
+The Intel® 3D tri-gate transistor uses three gates wrapped around the silicon channel in a 3D structure, enabling an unprecedented combination of powerful performance and ultra-low power consumption.

 This new technology enables Intel to create ever more powerful microprocessors with higher performance, longer battery life at lower costs, and smaller form factor devices such as the Ultrabook™.

 Continued innovations in microarchitecture have powered the Intel® Atom™ processor, the smallest and most versatile processor in the Intel family.
 The Intel® Atom™ processor enables a broad range of companion devices, including netbooks, tablets, handhelds, smartphones, Smart TVs, Intelligent Systems, and consumer electronics, providing smaller devices with unparalleled audio and video performance.